felixchenfy/DQN_SwingUpPendulum/README.md

 * Input:
 2 neurons (states: q and dq)

 * Hidden: 4 fully connected layers
 Sizes: 10, 15, 20, 15.
 Use Relu for activation.

 * Output: 3 neurous
-Fully connected and direct output.
+Fully connected layer + cost function of L2 (only on the element corresponding to the correct action).
 The three classes are: No toruque, counter-clockwise, or clockwise torque.

 How I choose this structure?